 The probate court appoints an executor (personal representative) with the authority, obligation, to handle an estate.
 If there is a will, the probate court needs to establish its validity before anything can be distributed to the beneficiaries.

-What Are the Steps in the Probate Process?
+What Are the Steps in the Minneapolis Probate Process and Estate Administration?

 The steps involved in the probate process must be carried out carefully and in a certain order.

-Step 1: Determine Who Will be the Personal Representative
+Step 1: Determine Who Will be the Estate Administration Personal Representative

 The heirs should first try to locate a will.
 The will should nominate someone to act as Personal Representative.
 If so, the nominee has the highest priority to be appointed to handle administering the estate.